hahnicity/ventMAP/ventmap/README.md

 ## Things that script does

- 1. Anonymize patient id and offshift datetime from raw data you transfer from the database
+ 1. Anonymize patient id and shift datetime from raw data you transfer from the database
  2. Update cohort description file to align with raw data after anonymization
- 3. Run baseline machine learning model (Need to clone ccil_vwd repo before you do this !)
+ 3. Run baseline machine learning model (Need to clone ardsdetection repo before you do this ! ) [public ardsdetection repo](https://github.com/hahnicity/ardsdetection)

 ## Quick start